Aashiq-Edavalapati/Aashiq-Edavalapati/README.md

 ## 🎯 **ABOUT ME**

 > **Computer Science Engineer** passionate about creating **AI-powered solutions** that revolutionize how we interact with technology.
-I architect scalable systems, solve complex algorithmic challenges, and build intuitive user experiences that bridge the gap between human needs and technological possibilities.
+I architect scalable systems and solve complex algorithmic challenges that bridge the gap between human needs and technological possibilities.

 ```typescript
 const aashiq = {